New announcement. Learn more

 WHY DOES THIS MATTER?

-At Lobby for Good, we work to change that.
-We ensure that community-backed, well-researched issues reach the right people, so policies aren’t just shaped by those with the loudest or most expensive voices, but by the people who actually live with the consequences.
+At Lobby for Good, we level the playing field.
+We make sure well-researched, community-backed issues reach the people in power.
+So policy isn’t just shaped by those with the loudest or wealthiest voices, but by the people who actually live with the consequences.

 “Main political parties are risk averse and not prepared to get offside with key lobbyists and since it all happens in secret, the public are completely unaware and oblivious to it”